Close

 Acts of service

 Your gift doesn’t have to cost money.
-In fact, a lot of us can’t afford to send our friends to the spa or on vacation these days … but we can take a little time out to perform an act of service that brightens their day.
+A lot of us can’t afford to send our friends to the spa or on vacation these days … but we can take a little time out to perform an act of service that brightens their day.

 Provide a service they dread, don’t have time for, or can’t afford